-They drink broth before or with ever meal.
+Drink broth before or with every meal.
 Instead of bringing your thermos of coffee to work, you’ll bring a thermos of soup!
 Or two thermoses!

 I also want to share this specific book, since it’s the one I personally use.

 Bones are about $2/lb. from most butchers, and you’ll need a few pounds for a recipe.
 You can also use the chicken carcass leftover from dinner, or the bones from your steak or lamb leg or pork shoulder.
 Try to get grass-fed animals, in all cases.

 Vegetables are usually $1-$3 for onion, garlic, carrot celery – whatever you like in soup bases.

 And the rest of the recipe is free: water and time.

 You should use a crockpot or a big soup stock pot.
 Crockpots are honestly easiest – set it and forget it.